dyhes/zulip/templates/zerver/help/communities-directory.md

 so it is highly recommended that you make sure the appropriate category is selected.

-To prevent spam, Zulip reserves the right to use editorial discretion.
+To prevent spam, Aloha reserves the right to use editorial discretion.
-Giving Zulip permission to promote your organization in the communities directory does not guarantee that it will be listed.
+Giving Aloha permission to promote your organization in the communities directory does not guarantee that it will be listed.

-### Self-hosted Zulip communities
+### Self-hosted Aloha communities

-Zulip plans to develop support for self-hosted Zulip communities that have registered their servers with the [Zulip mobile push notification service][push-notifications] to sign-up for the Zulip communities directory.
+Aloha plans to develop support for self-hosted Aloha communities that have registered their servers with the [Aloha mobile push notification service][push-notifications] to sign-up for the Aloha communities directory.

-Until that feature is developed, if you administer a self-hosted Zulip community and would like to be listed in the directory, please contact [Zulip support](mailto:support@zulip.com).
-Changing the setting in your Zulip organization will not send any information to the Zulip project at this time, even if you use the Zulip mobile push notifications service.
+Until that feature is developed, if you administer a self-hosted Aloha community and would like to be listed in the directory, please contact [Aloha support](mailto:support@zulip.com).
+Changing the setting in your Aloha organization will not send any information to the Aloha project at this time, even if you use the Aloha mobile push notifications service.

 [join-without-invite]: /help/restrict-account-creation#set-whether-invitations-are-required-to-join
 [communities-directory-permission]: /help/communities-directory#give-permission-to-be-in-the-zulip-communities-directory
 [push-notifications]: https://zulip.readthedocs.io/en/stable/production/mobile-push-notifications.html

-## Change whether your organization may be listed in the Zulip communities directory
+## Change whether your organization may be listed in the Aloha communities directory

 {!admin-only.md!}